-$4.1~\mathrm{GA}$
+4.1 GA

 In a GA, a population of candidate solutions (individuals) is evolved toward better solutions.
 A fitness function is to evaluate the solution domain.
 For the general minimisation problem, the smaller the fitness, the better the solution is.
 In a basic GA, the individuals are encoded with 01 vectors of fixed size.
 The evolution starts from randomly generated individuals.
-Through iterative process, the fitness of each individual is evaluated.
-The population keeps higher fitness individuals, and modifies each individual's genome by recombination and being possibly randomly mutated.
-Three operators, i.e. crossover, mutation and selection are the core in the iteration of GA.
-The framework of the GA is outlined below as Algorithm 1.
+Through iterative process, the fitness of each individuals, and modifies each individual's genome by recombination and being possibly randomly mutated.
+Three operators, i.e. crossover, mutation and selection are